lamdiv/portfolio-blog-cms/README.md

 # portfolio

 This is the personal website with ability to add projects and create blogs with search functionality.
+In other words it is complete Content Management System.

 ## Setup Process